pmd/pmd/docs/pages/mydoc/mydoc_help_api.md

 You can also view the same JSON file here: <a target="_blank" href="tooltips.json">tooltips.json</a>.

 You can add different fields depending on how you want the JSON to be structured.
-Here we just have to fields: `id` and `body`.
+Here we just have to fields: `doc_id` and `body`.
 And the JSON is looking just in the tooltips collection that we created.

 {% include tip.html content="Check out [Google's style guide](https://google-styleguide.googlecode.com/svn/trunk/jsoncstyleguide.xml) for JSON.
 These best practices can help you keep your JSON file valid." %}